jjhiggz/JRS-computer-setup/README.md

 - Head to the Microsoft Store
 - Install Ubuntu

+## Set up Username and Password

+Ubuntu will prompt you to enter your username.
+Since Ubuntu WSL is literally just running a computer virtually inside of your computer, you will need a username and password just like you have one to get onto your regular computer.

+The very first thing that ubuntu does when you log in is ask you for your username.
+Just type one in and hit enter

+Then they will ask you for your password.
+Note: you will not see any letters on the terminal appearing.
+Don't worry, this is just ubuntu's way of making sure that nobody can see what you are typing.
+MAKE SURE THAT YOU REMEMBER THIS PASSWORD!!!!!!!
+DO NOT FORGET IT!!!!

 The default terminal for Ubuntu (GNOME Terminal) will work for this program.
 Make sure the following option is *checked*:

 ☰ -> Preferences -> Profiles -> Your Name -> Command -> Run command as a login shell